Leah (album)

 Leah is the debut album by Australian pop singer Leah Haywood.
 It was released on 23 July 2001.
-Originally, it was meant to be titled off one of the tracks, "My Own Thing", but was changed close to the release date.
+Originally, it was meant to be titled after one of the tracks, "My Own Thing", but was changed close to the release date.
 A track, "One Word", was used on the second Australian soundtrack release of the American TV show Dawson's Creek.
-Leah peaked at No. 40 on the ARIA album charts and received positive reviews from music critics.
-All of the tracks, except of "Take a Chance" (which was solely written by Haywood herself), were co-written by Haywood and other songwriters and producers including, Paul Begaud and Jorgen Eloffson.
+Leah peaked at No. 40 on the ARIA Albums Chart.
+All of the tracks, except "Take a Chance" (which was solely written by Haywood herself), were co-written by Haywood and other songwriters and producers including Paul Begaud and Jorgen Eloffson.

 The run times for the tracks "Just to Make You", "One Word", "Missing You" and "Take a Chance" are slightly below what is printed in the track listing.
 Particularly the track "Just to Make You" runs only for 3 minutes and 40 seconds instead 4 minutes and 10 seconds as stated in the list.
-Despite the track "Takin Back What's Mine" being stated as the "album version", there is literally no difference between the single released version and the one on the album.
+Despite "Takin Back What's Mine" being listed as the "album version", there is no difference between the single version and the one on the album.